-With a hospital and several medical centers in town, look no further for an affordable retirement on the waterfront.
+With hospitals and several medical centers in town, look no further for an affordable retirement on the waterfront.

 3. Colorado Springs, Colorado

-The second-largest city in Colorado (after Denver), Colorado Springs has a population of 415,000 and its own airport.
+The second-largest city in Colorado, Colorado Springs has a population of over 478,000 and its own airport.
 Colorado Springs remains a popular retirement spot thanks to its gorgeous natural surroundings and year-round run.

 With its high-altitude location, the town experiences all four seasons from hot summers to winter snowstorms.

-But it also promises a lower cost of living than other cities in the state, and has a median housing value of $323,200, which is less than half that of the typcal home in Boulder.
+But it also promises a lower cost of living than other cities in the state and has a median housing value of $352,852, which is less than half that of the typical home in Boulder.
 Memorial Hospital and Penrose Hospital are located in town.